 Additionally, and quite dangerously, a variety of prescription drugs are also used this way.
 Most of these medications come in a pill or tablet form which requires users to crush and liquify the drug.

-Every form of opioid drug used in painkillers was listed by NIDA as being abused by injection.
+Every form of opioid drug used in painkillers was listed by NIDA as being used by injection.
 Examples include:

 - Hydromorphone (Dilaudid)